magestrio/zk-rate-limiter/README.md

 - **Voting Systems**: Ensuring one vote per user in anonymous voting systems.

-- **Feedback Systems**: Allowing users to provide feedback anonymously but prevent spamming or ballot-stuffing.
+- **Feedback Systems**: Allowing users to provide feedback anonymously but preventing spamming or ballot-stuffing.

-In conclusion, Rate Limiting Nullifiers offer a unique approach to manage spam in systems where user anonymity is paramount.
+In conclusion, Rate Limiting Nullifiers offers a unique approach to managing spam in systems where user anonymity is paramount.

 ## Resources:
 - [Specification](https://hackmd.io/tMTLMYmTR5eynw2lwK9n1w?both)